yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ### Fault tolerance

-The **Fault Tolerance** determines how resilient the cluster is to node and cloud zone failures.
+A cluster's **fault tolerance** determines how resilient it is to node and cloud zone failures.
 Yugabyte Cloud provides the following options for providing replication and redundancy:

-- **Node Level**.
+- **Node level**.
 Includes a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.

-- **Availability Zone Level**.
+- **Availability zone level**.
 Includes a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.

-- **Region Level**.
+- **Region level**.
 Yugabyte supports multi-region clusters with regional fault tolerance.
-Region level can’t be self-provisioned in Yugabyte Cloud.
-Contact Yugabyte Support for assistance.
+Contact Yugabyte Support for assistance configuring regional fault tolerance.

 Although you can't change the cluster fault tolerance once the cluster is created, you can scale horizontally as follows:

-- For Node Level, you can scale nodes in increments of 1.
+- For Node level, you can add or remove nodes in increments of 1.
-- For Availability Zone Level, you can scale nodes in increments of 3.
+- For Availability zone level, you can add or remove nodes in increments of 3.

 For production clusters, Availability Zone Level is recommended.